FormidableLabs/publish-diff/README.md

 - `postversion`

-Translating this to `publish-diff`, if you want to simulate what will actually be published a more accurate command line sequence would be:
+Translating this to `publish-diff`, if you want to simulate what will actually be published, a more accurate command line sequence would be:

 ```sh
 $ npm run prepublish && \